Cité des Sciences et de l’Industrie, Paris

 The Cité des Sciences et de l’Industrie (City of Science and Industry) in Paris, with a gross floor area of 150,000 square meters / 1.6 million square feet, is the largest science center in Europe.

-A general view of the Cité des Sciences et de l’Industrie in Paris, the main building is on the left, the Géode cinema is visible on the right; photo Jean-Pierre Dalbéra.
+A view of the Cité des Sciences et de l’Industrie in Paris, the main building is on the left, the Géode cinema is visible on the right; photo Jean-Pierre Dalbéra.

 History and building